-Already in 2002 Stop Wapenhandel assumed that Airbus was based in the Netherlands for tax reasons.
-In that year, action was organised by the Flemish Forum voor Vredesactie, the European Network Against Arms Trade and Stop Wapenhandel, targetting the Airbus flyin fly-out Annual General Meeting at Schiphol airport.
-The company denies it is established in the Netherlands for tax reasons, but the authors of a book on Dutch tax havens describe the meeting as an "annual play", accompanied by "the annual protest of anti arms trade activists".
+Back in 2002, Stop Wapenhandel had already assumed that Airbus was based in the Netherlands for tax reasons.
+In that year, an action was organised by the Flemish Forum voor Vredesactie, the European Network Against Arms Trade and Stop Wapenhandel, targetting the Airbus fly-in fly-out Annual General Meeting at Schiphol airport.
+The company denies it is established in the Netherlands for tax reasons, but the authors of a book on Dutch tax havens56 describe the meeting as an "annual play", accompanied by "the annual protest of anti-arms trade activists".

-The Airbus Group owns two full daughters in the Netherlands: the financial holding EADS Finance and the Airbus Group Proj B.V.
+The Airbus Group owns two full daughter companies in the Netherlands: the financial holding EADS Finance and the Airbus Group Proj B.V..
 Under this structure there is a second layer, headed by DS Holdings, a holding and financing company with a history in Astrium.
-DS Holdings owns two other entrances: Dutch Space and Astrium International Holdings B.V.
-Dutch Space is the former Fokker Space B.V. and known under a range of names. [∞] It is now called Airbus Defence and Space Netherlands and a 'normal' company with over 200 employees, active in R&D, production and in- and export, mainly in the field of space technology.
+DS Holdings owns two other entries: Dutch Space and Astrium International Holdings B.V.
+Dutch Space is the former Fokker Space B.V. and known under a range of names.57 It is now called Airbus Defence and Space Netherlands and a 'normal' company with over 200 employees, active in R&D, production and export, mainly in the field of space technology.
 It was profitable in 2014, but still has a negative working capital.
 Astrium Int.
 Holdings is directed by French employees of the Airbus (Astrium Norway SAS, Aerospatiale) circles and another example of a holding and financing company (in official Dutch: Houdster- en financieringsmaatschappij) set up to circulate money in the most profitable way.